Dried Dates – meaning & use in Chinese cuisine

 • Rice Congee with Dates: Hóng Zǎo cooked with water and rice gives the congee a natural sweetness and makes it a classic breakfast tonic in Chinese tradition – nourishing, warm, and easy to digest.

-Restaurant Tip: To use dried dates as a tonic, they should be cooked for at least 20–30 minutes to fully release their beneficial compounds into the cooking water.
+Restaurant Tip: To use dried dates as a tonic, they should be cooked for at least 20–30 minutes to allow bioactive compounds to more fully infuse into the cooking water.
 Discover all the dishes from our TCM culinary tradition on the Menu.

 Synergies & Bioavailability